tamunoWoks/git_notes/git_commit.md

 ```bash
 git commit -m "Your commit message"
 ```
-- **-m "Your commit message":** Adds a commit message directly in the command.
+- **`-m "Your commit message"`:** Adds a commit message directly in the command.
 If you omit the -m flag, Git will open your default text editor for you to write a commit message.
 #### Commit Staged Changes:
 After staging changes with git add, you can commit them with:
 ```bash